Your Questions and my Answers

 - Q. Are your trugs guaranteed?

-- Yes, a lifetime guarantee in normal use (this doesn't apply if you've backed over it with a 4x4!).
+- A. Yes, a lifetime guarantee in normal use (this doesn't apply if you've backed over it with a 4x4!).

 - Q. What are your trugs made of?